Grant-Allan/cop4331-group2/Artifacts/architecture.md

 # Fault Tolerance

-Our program will account for fault tolerance via good programming strategems.
+Our program will account for fault tolerance via good programming strategies.

 # Architectural Feasibility